Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 At collision time tB = tA = 0, we get the following resulting situation (again depicted schematically):

-Illustration 4: Rod and slot seen at collision time tB = 0 in frame B. An observer in B register an inclination angle Ψ between the rod and the slot
+Illustration 4: Rod and slot seen at collision time tB = 0 in frame B. An observer in B registers an inclination angle Ψ between the rod and the slot

 The inclination angle Ψ of the rod with the x-axis is given by